NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/AAM (Application Assurance Module)/Update Application Path.md

-# Update Path in Application API Design
+# Update Application Path API Design

 ## ***PUT*** V3/AAM/Application/Path
 This API is used to update Path in an Application. <br>